-The long-term, tax-free way to invest in your child's future.
-Open a Junior ISA in minutes and begin their financial journey together.
+The long-term, tax-efficient way to invest in your child's future.
+Open a Junior ISA in minutes and begin their financial journey together

 With investment, your capital is at risk.
 Tax treatment depends on your individual circumstances and may change in the future.

 Nutmeg is authorised and regulated by the Financial Conduct Authority.